ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-02-16-indicate_fe_safely.md

 My concept of a "safe" empirical workflow is based on Andrew Gellman's philosophy that "I don't trust anything until it runs twice."
-And my continuing observation that most high-profile rejections are cases where the __authors themselves__ failed to replicate the results in the paper, not because _other researchers_ failed to replicate the results.
+And my continuing observation that most high-profile retractions are cases where the __authors themselves__ failed to replicate the results in the paper, not because _other researchers_ failed to replicate the results.
 To me a workflow is safe to the extent that it eliminates the chances for unintentional differences between the